nofelet/homeless/README.md

 # "homeless" repo
-This repository presents anonymized dataset on homeless and experiment results described in paper "Rehabilitating Homeless: Dataset and Key Insights" (arxiv link will follow).
+This repository presents anonymized dataset and experiment results described in paper "Rehabilitating Homeless: Dataset and Key Insights" (arxiv link will follow).
 The dataset is based on more than 9 years' experience and data collection of "Nochlezhka" non-government organization helping homeless people.
 You can visit them at https://homeless.ru/en/how_to_help/ and play your role in the noble cause of helping the homeless.
 What does this repo consist of?